I-95 at the Northlake Boulevard Interchange Design Project

 What are the planned improvements?

 This design-bid-build project consists of widening, milling and resurfacing of SR 9 / I- 95 and the Northlake Boulevard Interchange, and the widening of Northlake Boulevard (CR 809A) with the addition of a fourth eastbound through-lane just west of Keating Drive / Gardens Town Square to Sunrise Drive; a fourth westbound lane from just east of Sandtree Drive to Military Trail; and providing triple right- and triple left-turn lanes at I-95 northbound and southbound ramp exits.
-Work on I-95 will occur from just south of the Northlake Boulevard interchange to just north of the Earman Canal and work on Northlake Boulevard will occur from Military Trail to east of Silverthorne Drive in the City of Palm Beach Gardens.
+Work on I-95 will occur from 1/2 mile south of the Northlake Boulevard interchange to just south of the PGA Boulevard interchange.
+Work on Northlake Boulevard will occur from Military Trail to east of Silverthorne Drive in the City of Palm Beach Gardens.
 The project includes new sidewalks and bicycle lanes on Northlake Boulevard.
 This interchange project proposes to enhance operational capacity, reduce congestion and increase safety.

 What is a design-bid-build project?